 Policy Development Advisory Groups

-- Community and Wellbeing Policy Development Advisory Group
+- Community & Wellbeing Policy Development Advisory Group

-- Environment, Recycling and Waste Policy Development Advisory Group
+- Environment, Waste, Recycling & Cleansing Policy Development Advisory Group

 - Finance and Assets Policy Development Advisory Group

-- Leisure and Culture Policy Development Advisory Group
+- Leisure & Culture Policy Development Advisory Group

-- Planning and Development Policy Development Advisory Group
+- Planning & Development Policy Development Advisory Group

 Overview and Scrutiny Committee